Turin Brakes: 2013–2014: We Were Here

 The band premiered a new song, called Sleeper, in Naples, Italy.
 Recording of their sixth album, We Were Here, started on Monday 11 March 2013 at Rockfield Studios with producer Ali Staton and was released 30 September 2013 on the Cooking Vinyl label.
 The album was trailed by lead single 'Time and Money' and followed by second single 'Guess You Heard' in April 2014.
 The album reached number 46 in the UK album charts.
 After the release of the album, the band played their biggest UK tour in over a decade.

 In 2014, the band played the South by Southwest festival in Austin, Texas and toured the United Kingdom, Italy, Ireland and the Netherlands.
 In 2015, the band started work on their seventh studio album.

 2015–2017: Lost Property

 On 2 November 2015 the band announced its seventh album Lost Property, recorded at Rockfield Studios with producer Ali Staton, would be released on 29 January 2016 and released the video for the track '96'.
 A song from the album, "Save You", appeared in the closing moments of the second episode, "First Day", of the ABC drama Designated Survivor on 28 September 2016.

-2018–present: Invisible Storm
+2018–2022: Invisible Storm

 On 26 January 2018 the band released their eighth album Invisible Storm, recorded at Rockfield Studios with producer Ali Staton, well received by the fans and critics, the album featured a more commercial sound than some of their previous work.
 Singles released included, "Wait", "Life Forms" and "Lost In The Woods".

+2022-2025: Wide Eyed Nowhere

+On 16 September, Turin Brakes released the album Wide Eyed Nowhere, which was recorded at Olly's garden studio, Twin Palms.
+The band wanted to focus on a natural and organic songwriting process.
+Singles included “Isolation”, “Into The Sun”, “Up for Grabs” and “World Like That”.

+2025-Present: Spacehopper

+On 23 May 2025, Spacehopper- the 10th studio album from the band was released.
+Recorded at the same studio as the The Optimist LP, singles included "Spacehopper", "The Message" and "Old Habits".